oracle-livelabs/oci/financialservices/introduction/introduction.md

 * Familiarity with Oracle APEX and PL/SQL.
 * Familiarity with Database is desirable
 * Familiarity with Oracle Property Graph is helpful
-* Familiarity with cloud and database terms is helpful
+* Familiarity with Cloud and Database terms is helpful

 <!-- ### AI for Financial Services - Complete Demo and Architecture video